elixir-lang/elixir-lang.github.com/_posts/2012-04-17-what-s-new-in-elixir-1.markdown

 title: What's New in Elixir  &#35;1
 author: Alexei Sholik
 category: whatsnew
+excerpt: Last week Elixir has seen a lot of new features, improvements, and bug fixes.
+In this little post I'm going to highlight some of the most prominent ones.
 ---

 Last week Elixir has seen a lot of new features, improvements, and bug fixes.
 In this little post I'm going to highlight some of the most prominent ones.

 * Access protocol has been added for tuples, lists, strings, and whatnot.
 It allows us to easily access elements of a collection.
 We can also use a regex to find the first match in a string or a list.
 Examples follow: